 Do I regret my rendezvous with that lady?
 Not for a moment.
 The thrills of that clandestine night had stuff that could produce good literature in the hands of an able writer.
-The sheer incompatibility of two people across the continents, all hunky dory across the veils of the Internet cloud, was so staggering in one physical meeting – different tastes, different sensibilities – a different universe practically.
+The sheer incompatibility of two people across the continents, all hunky-dory across the veils of the Internet cloud, was so staggering in one physical meeting – different tastes, different sensibilities – a different universe practically.
 The stress of being so close to the boundary line and yet, the dilemma of not crossing it, commitment and passion playing tug of war, was almost cathartic and purifying.

-Will I ever explain to my wife that had it not been for that aborted play of lust, I would never have appreciated the importance of a solid anchor like her in my otherwise buoyant existence?
+Will, I ever explain to my wife that had it not been for that aborted play of lust, I would never have appreciated the importance of a solid anchor like her in my otherwise buoyant existence?
 I won’t.
 She stopped playing detective since she got the impression that she had me under her thumb.

-(As told to Tapan Mozumdar)
+(As said to Tapan Mozumdar)